MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-customize-the-reference-device-in-audit-mode.md

 ### Install drivers in Audit Mode

-Device partners may need to install more drivers for Windows in order to support the hardware of the IoT device.
+Device partners might need to install more drivers for Windows in order to support the hardware of the IoT device.
 There are numerous ways to install drivers.
 The following two options show how to do an installation using the driver vendors supplied setup package and how to add the driver using DISM.

 To add a driver, you have to have a driver supplied from a hardware vendor.
 The driver package could be distributed as an .msi, .exe, or .inf file.
 The process of adding a driver depends on how the driver is distributed.